dillonpan/nfl-postgreSQL/README.md

 ['team', 'wins', 'losses', 'ties', 'win_loss_perc', 'points', 'points_opp', 'points_diff', 'mov', 'sos_total', 'srs_total', 'srs_offense', 'srs_defense']

-We can now use the indexes of this list and some string formatting to create and label the data types of each column for the table:
+We can now use the indexes of this list and some string formatting to create and label the data types of each column for our standings table under the nfl schema:
 ```
 cur.execute('''
 CREATE SCHEMA nfl;